moduslabs/mathematica-github-training/README-new.md

 # Hello from the add-new-readme branch
 Hey, this file is brand new file that was created
-This line is in regards to the TODO that we have put in our PR description
+This line is in regard to the TODO that we have put in our PR description